seanthegeek/domainaware/README.md

 For recording and tracking threat information, check out the [CRITs](https://github.com/crits/crits) project.

-If you need reliable external SMTP service, [Mandrill](https://www.mandrill.com/) from MailChimp provides low-cost service for transactional mail.
+If you need reliable external SMTP service, [Elastic Email](https://elasticemail.com/) provides low-cost service.

 Check for and download new versions of dnstwist regularly.